Azure/Azure-Center-for-SAP-solutions/TSG/Monitoring_Extension_Manual_Upgrade.md

 - Run "az login" command
 - Execute the steps mentioned in Step2, replacing ‘YOUR-SUBSCRIPTION-ID’ with the actual subscriptionId.

-## Commands ran successfully but the VIS is showing ‘FailedToInstallMonitoringExtension’ error.
+## Commands ran successfully but the VIS is showing ‘FailedToInstallMonitoringExtension’ error
 The above error can be seen if the Monitoring extension was in a failed provisioning state before the upgrade.
 To fix this, you can delete and register the VIS again.